 Generally, ear popping is quite normal, especially in winter.
 That being said, it is important to remember that if your ears feel blocked, painful, your ear weeps fluid, see any signs of blood from your ears or you lose your hearing - you need to seek medical help immediately.
 You could have an ear infection, glue ear, build-up of wax or suffering from a burst eardrum.

-If you think your hearing has altered over the last few months, we advise you to check your hearing ability with your local audiologist.
-If you have any questions regarding this article, hearing healthcare or hearing aids - please contact us free on 0800 567 7621
+If you have any questions regarding hearing loss, hearing healthcare or hearing aids - please contact us free on 0800 567 7621

 Read Next: Our Free 3-Minute Online Hearing Test

 When we refer to a product as 'New', we mean that the product is new to the market.